-According to the Meat Hygiene Service figures, 3.5 whole pig carcasses in every 1000 slaughtered were rejected and condemned in 2005.
+According to the Food Standards Agency figures, 3 whole pig carcasses in every 1000 slaughtered in England and Wales were rejected and condemned in 2015 due to pathology.
+(A further half a carcass per 1000 pigs was lost due to factory faults giving a toal loss of 0.35% of all pigs slaughtered - a figure which has not changed in 10 years.
+Individual farms vary widely.
 The most common conditions described leading to rejection are shown below and a brief description of the more common causes is required.

 Typically such lesions could be the result of: -

 1) Fight wounds leading to primary subcutaneous abscessation

 2) Abrasion of feet and legs resulting from rough floors etc e.g. ulcerative bursitis.